kerstinli/apws-hygrometer/README.md

 ## Output

-Each cycle prints the current moisture reading to stdout and sends:
+Each cycle logs the current ADC/voltage/moisture readings to stdout and
+sends:

 ```json
 { "moisture": 42.3 }